 If you are very clever, and a multi-tasker, you could make your videos at the same time too.

-Is it Worth Selling Art Online?
+Is Selling Art Online Worth it?
 Final Thoughts

 I’ve endeavored to write about the realities of having an online business, warts and all.
 What I wanted to avoid is being an over-enthusiastic happy-clappy, filling you with false expectations that selling art online solves all your problems.
 It’s certainly not the easy option some sites imply.